engineyard/ey-docs/pages/asset_pipeline.md

 ## Asset path

 With the Asset Pipeline, static assets are served from a flat file system in `public/assets`.
 Because of this, the recommended practice is to use the new `asset_path` helpers.
+This can either be done using a preprocessor or by using [sass-rails](https://github.com/rails/sass-rails) built in helpers.

-To do this, you can take advantage of Sprockets pre-processors and add a `.erb` extension to your stylesheets.
+To use Sprockets pre-processors, add a `.erb` extension to your stylesheets.
 You can then use Ruby code in the stylesheets just like you would in the view files.

     url('../images/rails.png')

 becomes

     url(<%= asset_path 'rails.png' %>)

+There are also helper methods built into sass-rails.
+They resemble the `.erb` ones except use a hyphen instead of an underscore.

+    url('../images/rails.png')

+becomes

+    url(asset-path('rails.png', image))

+You can also use the `-url` helper and paired with the type of asset, this makes for very intuitive code

+    url('../images/rails.png')

+becomes

+    image-url('rails.png')

 For more information, check out the
 [Rails Guides](http://edgeguides.rubyonrails.org/)